dvhull/RepKeeper/_pages/privacypolicy.md

 ### Personal Data and your RepKeeper Account
 - You are required to provide basic personal information such as Name (Optional) and Email Address in order to create a RepKeeper Account.
 - We encourage you to use your primary email to sign up for RepKeeper to ensure your continued access to your data.
-- You can also use third-party login such as Sign With Apple or Google.
+- You can also use a third-party login such as Sign With Apple or Google.
-- If you lose access to your email or third party login, you will lose access to your RepKeeper count.
+- If you lose access to your email or third-party login, you will lose access to your RepKeeper account.
 We cannot restore or change email addresses for security reasons.

 ### Your Workout Data
 RepKeeper is a workout-tracking app and platform.
 You enter your Workout Data (consisting of training information such as workout activity data, exercises performed, body measurements etc.) into RepKeeper.
 We consider this to be your data.

 ### Customer Support
-If you message or contact us for support purposes, you may communicate personally identifiable information to us (such as your email address and debug information) in the process.
+If you message or contact us for support purposes, you may communicate personal identifiable information to us (such as your email address and debug information) in the process.

 We retain support emails in order to improve customer service.